 - Mentee sign-up: U-M IT staff interested in becoming a mentee sign up online and provide their mentoring goals & select their preferred mentors.

-- Orientation: Mentors and Mentees attend an orientation session.
+- Orientation: Mentors and Mentees participate in an online orientation session.

 - Match: The Mentor program team will match mentees with mentors based on their preferences and mentoring goals.
 (See Matching methodology.)